tudat-team/tudat-space/docs/source/getting-started/faq.rst

    bodies.get("Earth").gravity_field_model.gravitational_parameter

 which would return the gravitational parameter of the Earth as used by tudat.
 A full list of all Body properties you can retrieve can be accessed from the :class:`~tudatpy.dynamics.environment.Body` class.
 Note that first the ``gravity_field_model`` environment model is entered before the gravitational parameter is retrieved.
-A full list of environment models available can be accessed on the :ref:`Environment Models page <environment_model_overview>`.

 How do I retrieve the orbital period of a Body object?
 ======================================================